Table of Contents

 Solution: connective powers of ‘no.’

 Saying it, (not) doing it, and living it – creates so many possibilities.
 Also to connect.
 Passive persons generally do not see the connective powers of criticism.
-Therefore, when reading this blog triggers you, please consider taken our (free) course on the connective skills of criticism.
+Therefore, when reading this blog triggers you, please consider taking our (free) course on the connective skills of criticism.
 It is part of the Black Sheep Community and found inside, easily accessed after making an account.

 Two types of Passivity – the essential check